marta-rakowska/dareit-cloud-challenge/task_8/README.md

 9. Commit all files to the repository and push the change to the remote repository.
 10. Go to GitHub and check the Actions tab in your repository.

-You can find the output of the test deployment of the task here: <link>

 It works on my machine :satisfied:

 ## Bonus: